DestructiveBurn/spatial-audio-switcher/README.md

 | 16 Bit    | 44100 Hz, 48000 Hz, 96000 Hz, 192000 Hz |
 | 24 Bit    | 44100 Hz, 48000 Hz, 96000 Hz, 192000 Hz |

-### 🔒 Exclusivity
+### 🎛️ Exclusivity
 - **Exclusive**: Allows applications to take exclusive control
 - **Not Exclusive**: Prevents exclusive control

 *Note: Some audio applications request exclusive mode for higher quality playback, but this prevents other apps from playing sounds simultaneously.*

+### 💾 Presets
+- Allows you to set up and save your own custom sound settings.
+- Sound settings can easily be switched by keyboard shortcuts by pressing Ctrl + Alt +1 to 5.
+- You can enable default switching on startup to your favourite preset.
+- Preset names can be customized.

+### 🔊 Volume Control
+- You can Mute/Unmute
+- Change the volume to the fixed options.
-### 🎚️ Volume Mixer
+- Open Windows Volume Mixer

-Quickly adjust individual application volumes.
+### 🖥️ Show/Hide Taskbar Auto-Hide
+- Quickly show/hide your desktop’s taskbar.
+- Can be easily switched by keyboard shortcuts by pressing Win + Alt +T

 ### 🖥️ Show/Hide Desktop Icons
-Double-click on the desktop to toggle icon visibility.
+Triple-click on the desktop to toggle icon visibility.

 ### 🚀 Start With Windows
 Adds a shortcut to: